rromannissen/rhoar-microservices-demo/README.md

 Given the pipeline will be executed using the build-bot service account, [granting permission for that account to push to the OCP internal registry is required](https://docs.openshift.com/container-platform/4.4/registry/accessing-the-registry.html).
 Once the service account has been created as specified in the previous section, simply assign the registry-editor role by executing the following command:

 ```
-oc policy add-role-to-user registry-view system:serviceaccount:<NAMESPACE IN WHICH THE SA WAS CREATED>:build-bot
+oc policy add-role-to-user registry-editor system:serviceaccount:<NAMESPACE IN WHICH THE SA WAS CREATED>:build-bot
 ```